GoogleCloudDataproc/flink-bigquery-connector/README.md

 This data exchange with BigQuery is supported via [Flink’s Datastream API](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/dev/datastream/overview/) as well as [Flink's Table API and SQL](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/dev/table/overview/).

-## Public Preview

-This connector is in public preview stage, with GA planned for Q1 2025.
-It offers the feature to read data from a BigQuery table into a Flink application, and the ability to write results of Flink jobs to BigQuery tables.
-The BigQuery sink supports at-least-once and exactly-once write consistencies.

 ## Apache Flink

 Apache Flink is an open source framework and distributed processing engine for stateful computations over unbounded